 (1)–(5) are not always clearly distinguished; but even when they are, two or more of these criteria may be used concurrently.
 This invites confusion on the part of the neutral monists, as well as their critics.

-The traditional versions of neutral monism—those developed by Ernst Mach, William James, and Bertrand Russell (see section 4 below)—accept (1) and reject (2).
+The traditional versions of neutral monism—those developed by Ernst Mach, William James, and Bertrand Russell—accept (1) and reject (2).
+Russell, for instance, describes neutral monism as the view that “both mind and matter are composed of a neutral-stuff which, in isolation, is neither mental nor material” (Russell 1921: 25).
 But some critics of neutral monism, notably Bostock (2012: 190, 195–6), interpret neutral monism as committed to (2).
 Based on this interpretation of neutrality, Bostock arrives at the striking conclusion that “Russell’s version of neutral monism was never properly ‘neutral’ or ‘monistic’” (Bostock 2012: 190).

 It can be argued that none of the traditional neutral monists accept (3).
 All of them would agree that neutral entities can be a constituent of both physical and mental non-basic entities.
 But it is doubtful whether any of them would agree that the fact that a basic entity can be a constituent of both physical and mental non-basic entities is sufficient to make it neutral.
 For it is conceivable that a basic entity that fails to be neutral (according to (1), the Neither View) should figure in the construction of both physical and mental non-basic entities.

 There is, then, considerable disagreement about how to interpret the notion of neutrality.
 The notion of monism raises its own problems.
-But since these are questions faced by all forms of monism, they are, perhaps, not quite as pressing as the problems surrounding neutrality.
-Much like one can distinguish different versions of neutral monism on the basis of the notion of neutrality that they employ, it is possible to distinguish different versions of the doctrine, based on the various ways in which the notion of monism is understood (see Schaffer 2016).
+But as these are questions faced by all forms of monism, they are, perhaps, not quite as pressing.
+As with the case of the notion of neutrality employed, it is possible to distinguish different versions of neutral monism based on the various ways they understand the notion of monism (see Schaffer 2016).
 Neutral monism might, for example, be interpreted as a form of existence monism—the view that only a single concrete thing exists; but it might also interpreted as a monism about the kinds of things there are—the view that concrete things, be they simple or complex, are of the same neutral kind.
-The evidence suggests that all past and present versions of neutral monism have been pluralist on both these counts: they work with a plurality of entities, most particularly, with a plurality of basic neutral entities; and, given their focus on the mind-body problem, they recognize at least mental and physical kinds of entities in addition to the neutral entities.
+The evidence suggests that all past and present versions of neutral monism have been pluralist on both these counts: they work with a plurality of basic neutral entities; and, given their focus on the mind-body problem, they recognize at least mental and physical kinds of entities in addition to the neutral ones (though some describe them as useful fictions).
 All entities belonging to such non-neutral kinds must, however, count as derivative.
-In the final analysis, all entities must be basic neutral entities or complexes of basic neutral entities.
+In the final analysis, all entities must be basic neutral entities or complexes of such entities.

 The talk about basic entities indicates another pluralist dimension: the known versions of neutral monism work with a layered picture of reality.
-Basic neutral entities form the bottom level of the hierarchy; the non-basic, non-neutral entities at the higher levels reduce to, or are in some sense derivative from, those lower level neutral entities.
+Basic neutral entities form the bottom level of the hierarchy; the non-basic, non-neutral entities at the higher levels are composed of, or are in some sense derivative from, those lower level neutral entities.
 So we are dealing with an ontology that recognizes a plurality of levels or layers in reality.

 And even within the level of the basic neutral entities we can distinguish those versions of neutral monism that hold that all basic entities belong to a single category, from those that distinguish two or more categories of neutral entities.
 Russell’s later version of neutral monism seems to be monistic (in this particular sense): all neutral entities are events.
 But it is easy to envision a neutral monism that countenances neutral substances and neutral properties among the basic neutral entities.